wfurt/xunit.github.io/docs/comparisons.markdown

 ## Assertions

 NUnit uses a [Constraint Model](https://github.com/nunit/docs/wiki/Constraint-Model).
-All the assertions start with `Asser.That` followed by a constraint.
-In the table below we compare NUnit contraints, MSTest asserts, and xUnit asserts.
+All the assertions start with `Assert.That` followed by a constraint.
+In the table below we compare NUnit constraints, MSTest asserts, and xUnit asserts.

 {: .table .smaller }
 | NUnit 3.x (Contraint)      | MSTest 15.x           | xUnit.net 2.x      | Comments |